 I love Boursin cheese – on English muffins, on pumpernickel toast, in pasta sauces, basically on anything.
 I use Boursin a lot, but it is not cheap.
 Years ago, my stepmom gave me a recipe similar to this (it had twice as much butter!), and this is a really close match.
 Absolutely delicious, I love it so much.

-Anyway, the key ingredients of my totally copycat, Mock Boursin Cheese are thusly:
+The key ingredients of my totally copycat, Mock Boursin Cheese are thusly:

 Key Ingredients for Homemade Boursin Cheese